lucasdicioccio/microdns/README.md

 The HTTP(s)-API calls are validated using a shared-secret HMAC-256.
-This mechanism is not very strong, so you should probably not use `microdns` while exposing the HTTP-configuration API on the Internet if your domain apex is a sensitive target.
+This mechanism is not very strong, so you should probably not use `microdns` while exposing the HTTP-configuration API on the Internet if your domain is a sensitive target.
 For tech-savvy individuals with low-profile blogs like mine, it's probably enough.